beichenglangzi/KModules/Data Storage/README.md

 # Data Storage
 ### Basic Usage
-Suppose you want to store the player's name, highest score, and other information.
+Suppose you want to store the player's name, best score, and other information in the cloud.
 With the above two modules included in your project, you only have to take three simple steps.
 1. Write a class that inherits the DataObject class:
 ```
 class PlayerData: DataObject {
     @objc var name: String = ""
-    @objc var score: Int = 0
+    @objc var bestScore: Int = 0
     @objc var tutorialPlayed: Bool = false
     // other variables...
 }